Being overwhelmed is a common experience for me!

 There are so many ways one can gain clarity and develop compassion and we each will have our ways.
 Here, I share my favourite ones

-Breath – I have been using my breath for many years to get back in touch with myself.
+I have been using my breath for many years to get back in touch with myself.
 For, being overwhelmed means I’ve lost connection with myself in some fundamental way.
 This fundamental way, I discovered this year, was the point at which my mind and body disconnect when I cannot bear the discomfort.
 Be it discomfort of a thought, a feeling, something someone said or did.
 The easiest way to connect mind and body is to breathe with awareness.
 There are as many breathing exercises and techniques as there are gurus out there.
 Breathe slow, breathe fast, hold your breath and count…and so on.
 It honestly doesn’t matter what you use, as long as it works for you.
 I encourage you to invest some time in exploring your breath and seeing how you can stay aware of it.
 It is magic!

-Body awareness – with the breath comes awareness of my body.
+With the breath comes awareness of my body.
 My body is the vessel through which I manifest myself in this world.
 The body is a finely calibrated and highly sophisticated instrument that tells us what’s going on in our life.
 A simple rule of thumb is – if there is ease in my body, things are aligned as they should be’ where there is dis- ‘ease’ things are misaligned.
 The more I tune into and care for (food, sleep, exercise, hydration) my body, the more capacity I build for avoiding and dealing with overwhelm.

-Building support systems – this could be anything.
+This could be anything.
 Some of the things in my support network are – a hot cup of tea on my terrace garden, a good book, a long walk with my husband, a nap, comforting food, good music, an inspiring podcast, a cuddle with my kids – furry or human.
 And most importantly it is the phone call to one of the 5 people on my SOS list – who won’t judge and listen with empathy as I spill my guts.

-Organisation – I have learned the hard way that the less organised I am of my time and energy, the more overwhelmed I get.
+I have learned the hard way that the less organised I am of my time and energy, the more overwhelmed I get.
 When planning my day, week and month, I need to pay attention to balancing my home and professional life; to make “me” time, “one on one” time with my family and friends and “all of us’” time.

 A significant part of being organised is the ability to say “No”.